stablestud/adsorber/README.md

 Reverts the last applied hosts-file by Adsorber.

 The command will:
-* downgrade the `/etc/hosts` with ad-domains applied previously
+* downgrade `/etc/hosts` with ad-domains applied previously

 This is useful if the newest hosts file contains less or no ad-domains, because a source
 was unreachable and you don't want to loose the ad-servers supplied previously from this source.